kangabell/serena/readme.txt

 /* v1.7.5 update */
 - make author post link more pluggable in child themes
-- a11y: remove some redundant links
+- a11y: remove some redundant links; logo is h1 on homepage

 /* v1.7.4 update */
 - remove deprecated menus theme support